ChuSong327/NunuNails_frontend/README.md

 * Nunu Nails is a full-stack project that applies MEAN stack.
 * It is a project created and designed based on the request from a local Salon, who wants to display and sell their products online.
 * The project's frontend is deployed on Github page; the backend is deployed on AWS using Elastic Beanstalk; database is hosted on mLab.
-* The project is still in developing process, currently working on resolving CORS issue.

 #### [Live](http://www.nununails.com/#/homepage "Nunu Nails")